$10,000 SIGN ON BONUS!

 - Assesses patient/family need for education and uses an individualized approach in delivery style.

-- Performs reassessment based on unit standards, CPG's/ND's, protocols and changes in patient condition.
-Communicates changes to appropriate persons (MD, Supervisor, family) as indicated
+- Performs reassessment based on unit standards, and changes in patient condition.
+Communicates changes to appropriate persons (MCP, NNP, partner, family) as indicated.

-- Develops individualized patient/family plan of care using CPG/ND s, and practice guidelines/protocols to meet identified needs.
-(Plan of Care includes current and anticipated actions focused on care, education, discharge needs.)
+- Develops individualized patient/family plan of care using practice guidelines to meet identified needs.
+(Plan of Care includes current and anticipated actions focused on stabilization, care, and transport needs.)

-- Revises plan of care based on patient s condition, interdisciplinary input, and family needs.
+- Revises plan of care based on patients condition and transport conditions (weather, distance, mode.)

 - Implements and evaluates nursing actions in accordance with the individualized patient/family plan of care and patient condition/needs.